 Cut Tomatoes, Avocado and Cucumber into small cubes and toss with 1 tablespoon olive oil and 1 teaspoon vinegar.

 Saute Baby Spinach leaves in a teaspoon of olive oil and season with salt, pepper and garlic powder.

 Make a small Chopped Salad with baby greens and diced tomato – blend with Bolthouse Farms Yogurt dressing.

 Think soft moist protein FIRST with soft cooked vegetables or salads to moisten each mouthful!
 If at any point you do not do well with a food and it comes back up; sip warm tea to soothe your touchy tummy and back down into the full liquid or puree stage for a day or so.
-Even as a fifteen year post op, I still make an occasional misstep, the food comes back up and I have to nurse my wounds with warm tea.
+Even as an almost twenty year post op, I still make an occasional misstep, the food comes back up and I have to nurse my wounds with warm tea.
 It’s not you… its just life after bariatric surgery.